wtsi-hgi/softpack-web/README.md

 This is done by,

 1. Git clone `https://github.com/wtsi-hgi/softpack-core.git`
-2. Inside the cloned repository, `git checkout feature/mutations` - this makes sure you are in the correct branch.
-3. `poetry install` - this will install all the necessary packages and dependencies for Softpack Core.
+2. `poetry install` - this will install all the necessary packages and dependencies for Softpack Core.
-4. `softpack-core service run` - this will compile and start the server.
+3. `softpack-core service run` - this will compile and start the server.

 ### Using the app
 Once complete, you should be able to use the app and explore the range of features which Softpack Web has to offer!